AQA Anthology: Modern Prose

-2015 Anthology
+2015/16 Anthology

-The newest edition of the anthology was produced for first teaching in 2015, in line with the reformed GCSE English Literature qualification.
-The anthology includes poems under the title "Poems Past and Present", and prose under the title "Telling Tales".
+The newest edition of the anthology was produced for first teaching in September 2015, in line with the reformed GCSE English Literature qualification.
+The anthology includes poems under the title "Poems Past and Present", and prose under the title "Telling Tales", which can be studied as an option for the post-1914 text (However, the anthology was only studied by 0.27% of candidates in the June 2024 series, with the majority of centres instead opting for An Inspector Calls.)

-The poetry anthology is divided into two clusters - "Love and Relationships" and "Power and Conflict".
+The poetry anthology is divided into three clusters: "Love and Relationships", "Power and Conflict" and "Worlds and Lives", with the latter being introduced in 2023 for first exams in 2025.